jbrunops/jbrunops/README.md

 ###

-<p align="left">Studying Analysis and Systems Development at Anhanguera Educacional, UX/UI Designer at EBAC, Full Stack student at Rocketseat and front-end Developer at Origamig</p>
+<p align="left">I am currently pursuing a degree in Systems Analysis and Development at Anhanguera Educacional, where I am acquiring a solid foundation in essential industry fundamentals.
+To complement my academic background, I am dedicating myself to studying full stack development and UX/UI design through courses and practical projects.
+This combination of technical knowledge and a focus on user experience allows me to create technological solutions that are both functional and intuitive.
+I am continually enhancing my skills to become a full stack developer with solid experience in UX/UI, integrating user-centered design with efficient software development.</p>

 ###